orgua/shepherd_v2_planning/docs/40_embedded_sys/concept_py.md

 - do we need exact timestamps for start and stop or is a global trigger enough
 - hdf5 for fast storage, data can be segmented into several files, and written incrementally
     - later converters for csv, saleae logic-analyzer-format would be nice
-- try to separate between scenario and measurement (reusability)
+- try to separate between scenario and measurement (reuse-ability)
 - individualize target firmware by manipulating ELF-file: tx power and ID/softMAC as variable,
 - modules
    - harvesting-emulator: energy-trace(s), sampling-rate, playback (mirrored, loop)